 For this recipe, you’ll want to buy flat rice noodles, which you can find in the asian section of your grocery store.
 They’re the kind you’ve probably eaten in pad thai.
 Rice noodles are naturally gluten-free, which makes them a great option for everyone!

-And then you’ll need two oils from my sponsor La Tourangelle: Grapeseed and Toasted Sesame.
+And then you’ll need two oils: Grapeseed and Toasted Sesame.
 Let’s talk about the what and why of these stir-fry pals.

 What is grapeseed oil?